ctlee/BioChemCoRe-2018/docs/system-prep/tutorial.md

 -o		output file
 -fo		output format
 -c 		calculation type here AM1-BCC
--nc		net charge +1 (e4d has a protonated amide)
+-nc		net charge (the charge you wrote down for your ligand)
 ```

 Once the program completes, execute the following command to parse the prepi file to generate a frcmod.

 ```
-parmchk -i e4d.in -o e4d.frcmod -f prepi -a Y
+parmchk -i ligand_name.in -o ligand_name.frcmod -f prepi -a Y
 ```

 A frcmod file is an Amber forcefield supplementary file defining the various parameters.
-It’s just a normal text file, try to open it with your favorite text editor (`gedit e4d.frcmod`).
+It’s just a normal text file, try to open it with your favorite text editor (`gedit ligand_name.frcmod`).
 We will need the e4d.in and e4d.frcmod files in the next step.

 # Molecular Dynamics with pmemd.cuda